 A brief history

-The New Forest School Sport Partnership (NFSSP) is based at Testwood Sports College in Totton within the New Forest National Park.
+The New Forest School Sport Partnership (NFSSP) is based at Testwood School in Totton within the New Forest National Park.
 The New Forest is located on the south-central coast of England and lies within the county of Hampshire.

 NFSSP was established in September 2005 through the government funded national PE School Sport & Club Links programme (PESSCL).
-The Partnership is formed of 55 primary schools, 9 secondary schools and 3 special schools / pupil referral units (PRUs).
+The Partnership is formed of 55 primary schools, 9 secondary schools, 8 independent schools and 6 special schools / pupil referral units (PRUs).

 In September 2008, the PE and School Sport Strategy for Young People (PESSYP) was introduced.
 Building on the success of the PESSCL strategy, PESSYP’s aims were to improve the quantity and quality of PE and Sport undertaken by young people aged 5-19 in England.